AngularFire web codelab

 1. Install the CLI by running the following npm command:

-npm -g install firebase-tools
+npm -g install firebase-tools@latest

 1. Verify that the CLI has been installed correctly by running the following command: